MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-specify-how-to-handle-external-files-and-automation-objects.md

   - "sv-se"
 ---
 # How to: Specify How to Handle External Files and Automation Objects
-When [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] receives an external file, you are presented with a dialog box.
+When FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] --> --> --> --> receives an external file, you are presented with a dialog box.
 In addition to selecting what to do with the file, you can decide how to treat that file type next time it is received.

  When [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] is required to run an automation object, you are presented with a dialog box.
 You can decide whether that type of object should always or never be able to run.